a-johnston/intel_hex_tool/README.md

 All functionality is within `intel_hex_tool.py`.
 Requires at least python 3.6, no 3rd party dependencies.
 If used in a venv, can be called with `iht`.

-### Implemented Features
-- Convert between intel and raw hex file formats
-- Diff two hex files
-- Data, extended linear, and EOF record types
-- Basic thumb2 disassembler

-### Unimplemented Features
-- Segment address records or any of the weird ones mentioned on the wiki page
-- Patching files using the output of the diff command (TODO)

 ### Usage